 Exercise is one of the best ways to stay alert, and no—it doesn’t have to mean intense cardio 5 days a week.
 It’s as simple as walking your dog, taking the stairs instead of the elevator, or stretching during a study or work break!

 By the way, February is Move UBC month, with great opportunities to help you move more, move well, and keep moving—no matter where in the world you're studying from!
-Check out the events calendar and consider joining the online Wellbeing Challenge—it's free and there's a chance to win some awesome prizes!
+Check out the events calendar and consider joining the Move UBC Challenge—it's free and there's a chance to win some awesome prizes!